mschulkind/nvim-config/docs/install.md

 :Copilot status
 ```

-If the command is not found, ensure the Copilot plugin is installed (open Neovim, wait for Lazy to finish installing, then try again).
+If the command is not found, ensure the Copilot plugin is installed (open Neovim, wait for the plugins to finish installing, then try again).

 ---
 ## VSCode Neovim: jj composite key